Cold Weather Camping – 10 Tips To Keep You Comfortable

 Always have a backup stove.

-While we are all jumping for joy that it’s finally campfire season again, there is a possibility that there won’t be enough dry wood to keep a steady fire going.
+Depending on the time of year and location, there is a possibility that there won’t be enough dry wood to keep a steady fire going.
 So, for the sake of eating warm meals, bring along a liquid-fuel camp stove.
 They work better in cold temperatures than canister stoves.
-If you really want to be fully prepared, pack a few Mountain House meals too.
+If you want to be fully prepared, pack a few Mountain House meals too.
 You never know when little critters, or hungry cousins, are going to come along and steal your food in the night.

 Before You Go